 With a list of clients that includes Jessica Biel, Patrick Dempsey, and Lea Michele and a newly opened West Hollywood hot spot (Au Fudge) garnering much buzz, fashion stylist, interior designer, and restaurateur Estee Stanley has a firm grasp on Los Angeles.
 About a year ago, she decided it was time to embark on a new territory: the Hamptons.
 The mother-of-two and her husband, filmmaker Bryan Furst, bought a summer home in what she lovingly calls her “happy place”: Sagaponack, NY.

-This spring the designer teamed up with The Studio at One Kings Lane to transform the screened-in porch, one of the most highly trafficked areas of her home, with a collection of sprightly pieces that were made for summer.
+This spring the designer teamed up with One Kings Lane Interior Design to transform the screened-in porch, one of the most highly trafficked areas of her home, with a collection of sprightly pieces that were made for summer.
 Here, Estee tells us more about what she envisioned for the space, which is featured in the latest issue of Better Homes and Gardens.
 Read on for a sneak peek.